snowflame0/AtlasLootClassic_MoP/README.md

 ## Credits
 - Lag/Hoizame (on Github) - Original author of AtlasLootClassic
 - @scareclaw-kashtira on Github for many contributions updating modules
-- @getenarra on Github for many contributions updating modules
+- @gitenarra on Github for many contributions updating modules
 - @MCJOHNS117 on Github for initial tier set updates
 - @iZcr3am on Github for help with translations and updating modules